 - How do you find government grants – at each level?

 - Steps to Determine Eligibility – Are government grants right for you?
 How to determine if you can administer a government grant – do you have the capacity

 - Process for applying for and administering government grants (local, state and federal levels)

-This training will also include a governement funder panel.
+This training will also include a government funder panel.

 Course Objective: Build your professional capacity to write competitive grants by gaining a deeper understanding of best practices for writing a grant application.

-Join CRC for a comprehensive, 1-day grant writing workshop and learn best practices in grantwriting and tips for success.
+Join CRC for a comprehensive grant writing workshop and learn best practices in grant writing and tips for success.
 Participants will understand the essential elements included in a grant proposal and how to craft a compelling case for support through interactive exercises.
 A review of grant terminology, sources of grant funding and research tools including the Colorado Grants Guide® will be discussed.

 This training will cover topics including;

 - Review the key elements of winning grant proposals